Linking Intestinal Bacteria and Host Metabolism to Tackle Type 2 Diabetes with Novel Food

 Technological Needs

-To warrant the health-promoting effects of novel foods, we will test a new concept in the emerging field of insect food technology, which posits that adequate insect metabolic-intestinal health ensures the healthy properties of its derived products.
+To warrant the health-promoting effects of novel foods, we will test a new concept in the emerging field of insect food technology.
+This concept posits that adequate insect metabolic-intestinal health ensures the healthy properties of its derived products.

 Integration of Data